-Finally, under the Landscape and Natural Environment headings of the Conservation and Environmental Management Section of the Local Plan, the following Policy is of particular significance.
+Finally, under the Landscape and Natural Environment headings of the Conservation and Environmental Management Section of the Local Plan, the following Policy is of particular significance in both the St James' and Landscore areas:

 POLICY C1: Tree Preservation Orders

 While trees are afforded a degree of protection under the Conservation Area legislation, in that their felling, topping or lopping cannot be carried out without first notifying the Council of these intentions, this needs to be backed by a commitment of the Council to secure the protection of trees through the service of Tree Preservation Orders.
 This policy does that by confirming it will make such Orders to preserve groups or individual trees where these are under threat and the loss of which would have a significant impact on visual amenities.
 Further, in the exceptional circumstances of consent being given to fell, the Council will normally require the planting of replacement trees of an appropriate size and species.